konradsopala/devrel-notebook/Docs/Docs.md

 * The audience determines what you write
 * Developers don’t merely read your documentation.
 They provide input to it and inspect a response.
 Right from your API reference, they can declare parameters and make live calls to your API
 * Documentation is a part of the product, not a byproduct of the code
+* Good documentation system will make it easy to pivot